-Pursuant to the Inducement Letter, the Holder agreed to exercise for cash its Existing Warrants to purchase an aggregate of 2,018,012 shares of the Company's common stock at a reduced exercise price of \$2.09 per share in consideration of the Company's agreement to issue new common stock purchase warrants (the "New Warrants"), to purchase up to an aggregate of 5,367,912 shares of the Company sommon stock (the "New Warrant Shares"), at an exercise price of \$2.09 per share.
-The Company received aggregate gross proceeds of approximately \$4.2 million from the exercise of the Existing Warrants by the Holder, before deducting placement agent fees and other offering expenses payable by the Company.
-The net proceeds are approximately \$3.5 million.
+Pursuant to the 2024 Inducement Letter, the holder agreed to exercise for cash its 2024 Existing Warrants to purchase an aggregate of 670,989 shares of the Company's common stock at a reduced exercise price of \$4.86 per share in consideration of the Company's agreement to issue new common stock purchase warrants to purchase up to an aggregate of 1,341,978 shares of the Company's common stock, at an exercise price of \$4.61 per share.
+The Company received aggregate gross proceeds of approximately \$3.26 million from the exercise of the 2024 Existing Warrants by the Holder, before deducting placement agent fees and other offering expenses payable by the Company.
+As of December 31, 2024, the Company sued to the holder all of the shares exercised.